umbauschool/umbauschool.github.io/index.md

 Umbau manifests in studios, which we understand as places of learning.
 We believe that radical, sustainable change can best be explored in places of abiding contradiction.
 In other words: healing is best understood with proximity to wounds.
 Lightness can only be percieved alongside darkness.

-We study in Vienna, Austria because it is a locus of western civilization.
-It is the portal between east and west and the vibrant exchange of cultures.
-It is the birthplace of modern economic thought and the heights of European culture.
+We study in Vienna, Austria because it is a locus of human civilization.
+It is the portal between east and west and hums with the vibrant exchange of cultures.
 As a city and as a classroom, Vienna provides a rich context for empathy and a pathology of place.

 We study in Krakow, Poland because it is a wellspring of resilience.
 It is the portal between ancient and next.
 It is a platform for creative adaptation and subversion.
 As a city and as a classroom, Krakow provides immersion into a durable wit and ingenuity.